 History of Budo: One

-One of Japan’s leading authorities explores the history of Budo and the Japanese Martial Arts.
+Japan’s leading authority explores the history of Budo and the Japanese Martial Arts.

 A two part series on the history of Budo and the culture of the martial arts.
 This is a long unabridged interview with professor Takashi Uozumi which took place in his office and library at the International Budo University in Japan.
 He served as director of the Budo and Sports Research Institute.
 Professor Takashi Uozumi is also considered the world's best authority on the swordmaster Miyamoto Musashi and has researched and published many articles and papers on this famous masterless Samurai.
 He has also written extensively on Kyujutsu and the Eugen Herrigel and Awa Kenzo story which is the basis for Zen in the Art of Archery.
 Part one also features a guest appearance by author and historian William Scott Wilson, the world's foremost translator of Japanese and Chinese classic texts.
 William Scott Wilson needs no introduction to the martial arts community both in Japan and in the west where he has many books published by Kodansha International and Shambhala.
 His ground-breaking translation of the Hagakure and Book of Five Rings cemented his authority on translating ancient Japanese classics.